gmail unsubscribeemail managementproductivity

 Step 4: Review comprehensive sender insights

-• See complete list of all senders in your inbox
+• See a complete list of all senders in your inbox

-• Sort by email count to find biggest offenders
+• Sort by email count to find the biggest offenders

 • See how much storage each sender consumes